“Each of us has a unique part to play in the healing of the world.”

 - Baby’s position may change allowing the head to tuck in and create a smaller head circumference

 - Pelvic bones may open wider allowing baby to engage further or find a better position for birth

 - Medical interventions may decrease or be more effective

 This is an ancient Mexican tradition of using a large piece of cloth to assist with many different things in an around the home.
-It is traditionally worn as an over-garment to keep women warm but can also be wound into a coil and placed on the head to carry heavy loads.
-A mother may also tie the two ends together and position this over her shoulder and place her sleeping baby within so she can continue her chores with her baby close to her.
+It is traditionally worn as an over-garment to keep women/people warm but can also be wound into a coil and placed on the head to carry heavy loads.
+A mother/parent may also tie the two ends together and position this over their shoulder and place their sleeping baby within so they can continue their chores with the baby close to them.

 In pregnancy, labour, birth and postpartum this cloth is used to bring comforting massage and relief through various exercises done with the rebozo.